 DU helps clients to prepare for hearings and to prepare court paperwork; instructs barristers; and acts as the contact between clients and the court; ensures that clients submit the correct paperwork on time; helps them with scanning, printing, and submissions by email; and checks that they have paid any necessary court fees.
 Find out more.

-Combined with our drive to get Dads to start to open up, talk about their problems, deal with their Mental Health issues, combat their loneliness; at Dads Unlimited we want to build a community of Dads who can be there for each other.
+Combined with our drive to get Dads to start to open up, talk about their problems, deal with their Mental Health issues, and combat their loneliness; at Dads Unlimited we want to build a community of Dads who can be there for each other.

 We currently hold Monthly Support Group Meetings, where we also have our own dedicated Counsellor to encourage positive peer support from within our group of Dads.
 Find out more.

-We run a range of community events for separated Dads on their own and also events for separated Dads and their Children.
+We run a range of community events for separated Dads on their own and also events for separated Dads and their children.
 Find out more.